 Consider the following scenario:

 Note You may experience this problem if you configure the operating system during installation or if you perform a recovery process that was provided by the computer manufacturer.
-This problem can also occur during regular operating system startup.
+This problem may also occur during regular computer startup.
 Therefore, hard disks may have different disk numbers across multiple system startups.
 Also, drives may enumerate in different orders if the operating mode of the hard disk controller is changed in the BIOS (for example, RAID mode versus non-RAID mode).

-When you set up any of the operating systems that are listed in the "Symptoms" section on a computer that has multiple SATA or RAID hard disks, verify the disk drive on which you will set up the system by checking the disk information.
+When you set up any of the operating systems that are listed in the "Symptoms" section on a computer that has multiple SATA or RAID hard disks, check the disk information to verify the drive on which you will set up the system.
 For example, on the screen that lets you select the drive for the setup destination, verify the volume name and the available space.

 To see the assigned disk numbers, use any of the following methods: